Snaacky/thewiki/docs/tutorials/mpv.md

 `screenshot-format`         | File format used for screenshots. *We recommend `png` for lossless quality* `screenshot-high-bit-depth` | The bit depth for screenshots. *Leave this at `no` as it creates unnecessarily large files* `screenshot-png-compression`| The compression level for `.png` screenshots. *Can be set between `0` to `9`; a higher number means better compression and longer output time*
-`screenshot-directory`      | The directory to save screenshots to. *Set to your user's `Pictures/mpv/` folder* `screenshot-template`       | The naming scheme for screenshots `slang`                     | Priority list of subtitle languages to use when there are multiple tracks `alang`                     | Priority list of audio languages to use when there are multiple tracks `subs-with-matching-audio`  | Determines whether the subtitle and audio track must match their language. *Use `no` if you want to watch dubs with subtitle track.*
+`screenshot-directory`      | The directory to save screenshots to. *Currently set to your user's `Pictures/mpv/` folder* `screenshot-template`       | The naming scheme for screenshots. *See the [format specifiers](https://mpv.io/manual/stable/#options-screenshot-template)*
+`slang`                     | Priority list of subtitle languages to use when there are multiple tracks `alang`                     | Priority list of audio languages to use when there are multiple tracks `subs-with-matching-audio`  | Determines whether the subtitle and audio track must match their language. *Use `no` if you want to watch dubs with subtitle track*

 ===